ministryofjustice/opg-digi-deps-api/README.md

 If you haven't already, you need to create a docker network called "digideps": `docker network create digideps`.

+Run `docker-compose run --rm composer composer install` to install all dependencies prior to starting the application.

 Run `docker-compose up -d` to start the client containers.

 Use scripts under `/scripts` to recreate db and add initial fixtures.